Ziming-W/CollectionSharingWebsite_React_Django_Azure_MySQL/README.md

   * Share your collections!

-  * Find others with the same tastes!
+  * Find others with the same taste!

-  * Explore all types of collections you might never see!
+  * Explore all types of collections you might have never seen!

 # Deployed

 https://brave-moss-071f7c610.1.azurestaticapps.net/home
 (We are using free server hosting plan, so the backend server will go into IDLE if having no access for 15mins.
-Sometimes you need to wait about 5 mins for backend server's activation)
+Please wait patiently for its restart.
+You might need to wait up to 5 mins.
+Frontend will display basic structure but won't be able to fetch posts or perform other actions during this time)

 # Demo